 “The key to growth is the introduction of higher dimensions of consciousness into our awareness.” ~Lao Tzu

-Success awaits those who travel down this road of discovery, rewarding the heroes and heroines engaged in this frightening journey.
-With their heads held up, they face weakness, accept hurts and courageous confront harmful behaviors—wounds begin to heal.
+Success awaits those who travel down this road of discovery, rewarding the heroes and heroines with improved skills to engage life.
+With our heads held up, we can face weakness, accept hurts and courageous confront harmful behaviors.
 From the frozen ground of the past, springs a new richness to life; joy returns and life flourishes.
 We grow without the nasty irritations of self-hate.

 *I respect your privacy, email addresses used for newsletter distribution only